-In addition, recreational activity sometimes leads to injury caused by environmental conditions, such as heatstroke, hyperthermia, hypothermia, drowning, and burns.
+In addition, injury can be caused by environmental conditions like heatstroke, hyperthermia, hypothermia, drowning, and burns.
 A familiarity with such environmental emergencies is essential for providers to care for the critically injured.

 Excellent lectures.
 To the point .
 Very comprehendible English.
 I totally recomment them.